-The fourth act follows upon the third.
-It is a free and responsible decision of the will to believe a given proposition as probably or certainly true or false.
-It is a reasonable act of the will, if it is proceeded by a sincere and favorable judgment on the value of deciding to believe the proposition in question, It is a good act of the will, if the sincere and favorable judgment of value also is correct.
-Moreover, in its antecedents, the decision to believe may be said to resemble any other decision; for it presupposes the occurrence of an insight in which one grasps believing as a possible course of action and, further, it presupposes the occurrence of rational reflection in which the course of action is evaluated favorably.
-But, in its consequents, the decision to believe differs from other decisions of the will: for other decisions initiate or continue integrated sequences of bodily movements, or they modify the flow of images and consequent affects, or they regard the will itself by deciding to decide; but the decision to believe is a decision to produce in intellect the act of assenting to a proposition or dissenting from it.
+It is a reasonable act of the will, if it is proceeded by a sincere and favorable judgment on the value of deciding to believe the proposition in question.
+It is a good act of the will, if the sincere and favorable judgment of value also is correct.m Moreover, in its antecedents, the decision to believe may be said to resemble any other decision; for it presupposes the occurrence of an insight in which one grasps believing as a possible course of action and, further, it presupposes the occurrence of rational reflection in which the course of action is evaluated favorably.
+But, in its consequents, the decision to believe differs from other decisions of the will; for other decisions initiate or continue integrated sequences of bodily movements, or they modify the flow of images and consequent affects, or they regard the will itself by deciding to decide; but the decision to believe is a decision to produce in intellect the act of assenting to a proposition or dissenting from it.

 The fifth act is the act of believing.
 It is an act of rational self-consciousness that occurs within the general program of a collaboration of minds in the advancement and in the dissemination of knowledge of truth.
-It resembles the act of judgment in object and in mode, but it differs from it in motive and in origin.
+It resembles them act of judgment in object and in mode, but it differs from it in motive and in origin.
 It resembles judgment in its object, for it affirms or denies a proposition to be true.
-It resembles judgment in its mode, for it is a rational utterance of a "Yes" or "No" that may be pronounced with certitude or with probability.
-But while judgment is motivated by one's own grasp of the unconditioned, the assent or dissent of belief is motivated by a decision to profit by a human collaboration in the pursuit of truth.
+It resembles judgment in its mode, for it is a rational utterance of a "Yes" or "No" that may be pronounced with certitude or walknowth probability.
+But while judgment is motivated by one's own grasp of the unconditioned, the ascent or dissent of belief is motivated by a decision to profit by a human collaboration in the pursuit of truth.
 And while judgment results with rational necessity from reflective grasp of the unconditioned, the assent or dissent of belief results with natural necessity from a free and responsible decision to believe.

 The third, fourth, and fifth acts form a sequence.
-The judgment is on the value of deciding to believe.
-The act of will is a decision to believe because of the value.
-The assent or dissent of belief is the value that one affirms and decides to accept.
-Now as the act of believing depends upon the decision, and the decision depends upon the judgment of value, so all three acts are anticipated by the reflective act of understanding: for in that reflective act the conditioned that is grasped as virtually unconditioned is the value of deciding to believe a given proposition.
-Accordingly, if the reflective act occurs, there will follow with rational necessity the judgment of value, with free responsibility the decision to believe, and with natural necessity the act of believing.
+The judgment is on the value of deciding to believe. of will is a decision to believe because of the value. assent or dissent of belief is the value that one affirms and decides to accept.
+Now as the act of believing depends upon the decision, and the decision depends upon the judgment of value, so all three acts are anticipated by the reflective act of understanding; for in that reflective act the conditioned that is grasped as virtually unconditioned is the value of deciding to believe a given proposition.
+Accordingly, if the reflective wet occurs, there follows with pational necessity the judgment, of value, with there follow the judgoput of value with reavidual necessity, the decision to believe act occurs, there will follow with rational necessity the judgment of value, with free responsibility the decision to believe, and with natural necessity the act of believing.
 However, if the reflective act is to occur, there must be 1) a conditioned, 2) a link between the conditioned and its conditions, and 3) the fulfilment of the conditions.

-The conditioned in question is the value of deciding to believe a determinate proposition.
+The conditioned inquestion is the value of deciding to be lieve a determinate proposition.